Discover the 10 oldest cities in the world.

 2. Byblos, Lebanon

 Founded by the Phoenicians, Byblos was originally known as Gebal.
-Ancient history buffs will definitely enjoy Byblos as they will find ancient temples, castles, and cemeteries everywhere.
+Those interested in ancient history will certainly enjoy Byblos, as they can admire ancient temples, castles, and cemeteries everywhere.
 The city also boasts stunning ancient architecture.

 Byblos-Lebanon